 Jombland cave is just one of many limestones caves in Semanu.
 It’s a 90-minute drive from the center of Yogyakarta and the perfect day trip from the city.
 Goa Jomblang isn’t really a cave, it’s part of a cave system that covers the whole of Gunung Kidul.
 Remember to arrive early, around 8 am, since there is limited entry per day.
-You can go for adventure which Lovely Borobodur Tour, which takes you to the cave.
+You can go for adventure with the tour agency, which takes you to the cave.
 Let me tell you more about my first caving experience.

 First you are dropped 50 m down the hole on the rope.
 The hole is easily 25 meters in diameter.
 It must have been formed hundreds of years ago, because there’s a forest at the bottom of the sinkhole.
 I felt nervous stepping off the edge into thin air 50 meters above the forest floor.
 Brrr…

 Inside, long cave’s tunnel (around 250m) full of mud will take you to heaven!
 The hole above creates amazing light rays.
 Just start posing!
 The second thing you notice is just how large Grubug cave is.
 I use the word amazing a lot but trust me, no other can describe it better.
 I would place Jomblang cave adventure in the top 5 things to do in Yogyakarta, definitely worth it!

 6. Gondola on Timang Beach

 Things like that are built only in Indonesia… Weird construction with a chair goes over the ocean to the little island on the slide rope.
 Flying over the big waves is quite impressive, and you can admire the view at the cliffs from the other side.
 Gondola flight on Timang Beach is popular among locals, however it was included in a day trip together with Jomblang cave experience, so why not?